 The beginning of the net from a "nerd" network to a network for everybody starts in January 1993 with the introducing of the first Web browser.
 After this the way to communicate in a user-friendly way rendered possible the access for users all over the world, which owns a PC, a modem, and the browser.
 The way to communicate with everybody via e-mail was opened.
-Nobody could see at this time, which enormous impact would have the emerging Internet.
-As a matter of fact there was already little activity by Microsoft to recognize the Internet and their standards, but in this stage it was no strategical change in the company.
+Nobody could see at this time, the enormous impact would have the emerging Internet.
+As a matter of fact there was little activity by Microsoft to recognize the Internet.